bistcuite/eitaapykit/docs/README.md

 The `get_info` method, which is a static method, can be used to obtain information about a channel or user.
 There's no need to create an instance of the `Eitaa` class as this method will return a json with some fields:
 - `name` : Name of assigned ID
 - `image_url` : Image url of assigned ID
-- `is_verified` : If the ID that has been assigned is from a verified source, the field will be `True`.
+- `is_verified` : If the ID that has been assigned is from a verified perosn or organization, the field will be `True`.
+- `is_channel` : If the ID that has been assigned is a channel, the field will be `True`.
 - `users` : The field will include users count of channel, if the ID that has been assigned is for a channel.
 - `description` : The field will include description of the channel, if the ID that has been assigned is for a channel.
 Example :
 ```py
 from eitaa import Eitaa